Tesla Model S, Model 3, Model X, Model Y and Carseats

 When using a tether for a forward-facing carseat, the tether is routed to the door side of the head restraint.
 If the tether is V-shaped (Britax), the tether straps go around the head restraint.
 In the center seating position, the tether is routed over the top of the head restraint when it’s in its lowest position.

-Trying to fit 3-across a Model 3 is difficult but can be done with the correct carseats.
+Trying to fit 3-across a Model 3 is very difficult but can be done with the correct carseats.
 You must use the seat belt for all three carseat installations for maximum flexibility in installation; using LATCH locks the outboard carseats into that 11″ space directly in front of those lower LATCH anchors.
 Using the seat belt allows you to slide the carseat over a bit, tighten the belt, and lock it into position.

-Installing a carseat in a Model 3 can be challenging.
-I recommend using a carseat that has a belt-tensioning device, such as a Britax Boulevard or Marathon ClickTight (not the Poplar, which won’t work forward-facing with the headrests)*, Chicco Fit360, Clek carseat, an Evenflo LiteMax DLX or Evenflo Revolve360, or a Graco SnugLock.
+I recommend using a carseat that has a belt-tensioning device, such as a Britax Willow S, Britax Marathon ClickTight (not the Poplar, which won’t work forward-facing with the headrests)*, Chicco Fit360, Clek carseat, an Evenflo LiteMax DLX or Evenflo Revolve360, or a Graco SnugLock.
 Be sure to read the instruction manual since not all belt-tensioning devices will lock the seat belt.

 *As an Amazon Affiliate I earn from qualifying purchases.
 Thank you so much for supporting CarSeatSite if you choose to make a purchase!
 I truly hope you’ve found my page helpful and will share it!